Revolutionary-Games/Thrive/doc/setup_instructions.md

 On Linux use your package manager to install the `gettext` package.
 On Mac the same package is available through Homebrew.

+`msgmerge` is part of the gettext tools.
+So any errors with that missing are about these gettext tools.

 ## Running the Format Checks

 When you are getting ready to commit you should run `dotnet run